ngOfficeUIFabric/ng-officeuifabric/README.md

 - Edge
 - Safari

-### Need Help

-Jump into the [ngOfficeUIFabric Slack team](http://ngofficeuifabric.slack.com) to join the discussion... if you aren't a member [ask for an invite](http://ngofficeuifabric-slackin.azurewebsites.net).

 ### Think You Found a Bug

 First check the [issues](https://github.com/ngOfficeUIFabric/ng-officeuifabric/issues) list to see if someone else has already found it and there's an ongoing discussion.
 If not, create an [issue](https://github.com/ngOfficeUIFabric/ng-officeuifabric/issues) or jump in the .

 ## Contributing to the Project

 We want help!
-Please take a look at the [Contribution Guide](https://github.com/ngOfficeUIFabric/ng-officeuifabric/blob/master/.github/CONTRIBUTING.md) for guidance and jump in the Slack team to discuss how you can help: [http://ngofficeuifabric.slack.com](http://ngofficeuifabric.slack.com)... if you aren't a member of the Slack team yet, [ask for an invite](http://ngofficeuifabric-slackin.azurewebsites.net).
+Please take a look at the [Contribution Guide](https://github.com/ngOfficeUIFabric/ng-officeuifabric/blob/master/.github/CONTRIBUTING.md) for guidance.